QBKFD/XAI_Thesis/README.md

 # XAI_Thesis
-# Rule-Based Method Comparison Using Mathematical Optimization
+# Rule-Based Methods Comparison Using Mathematical Optimization

 This repository contains the implementation and comparison of rule-based methods using mathematical optimization techniques.
 The primary focus is on comparing the following algorithms:
 - RuleOPT